run-llama/llama_index/docs/how_to/index_structs/composability.md

 response = query_engine.query("Where did the author grow up?")
 ```

-> Note that specifying query config for index struct by id
+> Note that specifying custom retriever for index by id
 > might require you to inspect e.g., `index1.index_struct.index_id`.
 > Alternatively, you can explicitly set it as follows:
 ```python